Closing dates and fee payment

 - Money order (if overseas) – made payable to the “Faculty of Public Health”.

 It may take up to 10 working days for your application to be processed.
-Candidates may telephone the Education Department to confirm receipt of their application if they wish.
 Confirmation will only be sent once we have received payment.
 In the confirmation email your sitting date will be confirmed.

 - Candidates withdrawing from an examination after the closing date and up to one week before the examination will normally be charged 50% of the fee.

 - No refund will be made to candidates withdrawing within seven days of the examination.